Kareena Kapoor Khan Gives Major Burns To Trolls Telling Her To 'Dress Up Like A Mother'!

 The 'Veere Di Wedding' actress recalled, "When I was pregnant, there was so much talk about me being up and about.
 People need to let women embrace the various phases of their lives."

-Actresses Today Refuse To Bow Unrealistic Expectations
+Actresses Today Refuse To Bow To Unrealistic Expectations

 "Earlier, the mindset of Indian actresses was that they had to look 25, no matter what their age is.
 We don't succumb to those pressures any more.
 Vidya Balan, Priyanka Chopra, Kangana Ranaut and Alia Bhatt are breaking these barriers.
 We won't be rattled any longer by who is saying what," Kareena signed off.